Sagarudeshi/MyWebsite/README.md

-[http://sagarudeshi.com]is an individual portfolio created by Sagar Udeshi.
+[http://sagarudeshi.com] is an individual portfolio created by Sagar Udeshi.

 ## Getting Started